dgitz/icarus_rover_v2/src/Pose/README.md

 Added all code, documentation.

 B. imu_node
 Usage: This node should be run on any device that has an IMU installed.
-Only 1 instance of this node per device is supported.
+1 instance of this node should be run for every IMU installed.

 Supported Sensors:
   110012
 Configuration:
+  This node's launch program will be created automatically by the SyncSoftware script based on what device has an IMU installed.
+As such, no configuration by the User is required.

 Purpose: Outputs high rate imu data from different sensors